 "A little mental decline is inevitable with aging, but there are lots of things you can do about it."

 Have you ever stood in a room desperately trying to remember why you entered it?
 Forgotten an important word you needed in a discussion?
 Forgotten the name of the person you were speaking to?
 Memory lapses and forgetfulness happen to all of us, but it's important to understand whether it's a normal, inevitable part of aging, or if there’s something else going on.
-In today's Inside Health with Dr. Keller Wortham, MD, we're going to talk about mental decline, whether we have to just accept it, or whether there's something we can do about it — and what that might be.
+In today's post with Dr. Keller Wortham, MD, we're going to talk about mental decline, whether we have to just accept it, or whether there's something we can do about it — and what that something might be.

 - 01:34: Introduction

 - 06:15: 12 Steps to Better Cognitive Function

 It is certainly true that our brain function gets slower and there is a certain amount of mental decline that occurs as we age.
 This is a pattern that has been observed in both humans and animals for thousands of years.
 There are, however, some things you can do to improve cognitive function and slow that process down.

 Sometimes there are rapidly degenerative neurological processes that are more debilitating than just standard aging — diseases like Alzheimer’s and Parkinson’s, which can affect your memory as well.
 These issues are not well understood, and need to be properly diagnosed and treated by a physician.

 But for most of us, there is a more common process that causes the slowing down of our mental processes.
 It’s so common, they even have a name for it:Age Associated Memory Impairment.